rdj519/mazebot/README.md

 - bot class (can only change its state and direction, moving will be simulated in the simulator class)
 - maze class (mostly updates the visual representation of maze, and checks whether a space coordinate is walled)
 - simulator class (this is where the search algorithm will be implemented, it will be easier to access the bot and maze class from here and show the simulation)
-- Timertask (DEPENDS if the simulation is too fast; we use TimerTask to clock the update every miliseconds for the simulation to be visible)
 - driver